Ebola Vaccines

 Sudan Ebolavirus Vaccine Candidates

-As of 2024, no approved vaccines protect people against the Sudan Ebolavirus (SUDV).
+As of October 2024, no approved vaccines have been approved to protect people against the Sudan Ebolavirus (SUDV).
 However, the WHO confirmed candidate vaccines are being tested in the Solidarity Against Ebola human clinical studies.

-IAVI's rVSV Sudan ebolavirus vaccine candidate (IAVI C108, rVSVΔG-SUDV-GP) was confirmed on June 27, 2023. the first participants have been vaccinated with a SUDV vaccine candidate in a first-in-human Phase I clinical trial in the U.S. Previously, BARDA issued financial awards to IAVI to support IAVI's SUDV vaccine candidate.
+IAVI's rVSV Sudan ebolavirus vaccine candidate (IAVI C108, rVSVΔG-SUDV-GP) was confirmed on June 27, 2023.
+The first participants were vaccinated with a SUDV vaccine candidate in a first-in-human Phase I clinical trial in the U.S. Previously, BARDA issued financial awards to IAVI to support IAVI's SUDV vaccine candidate.

 Serum Institute of India experimental Sudan Ebolavirus vaccine.

 GeoVax Labs, Inc.'s vectored vaccine MVA-VLP-SUDV was generated against Sudan Ebolavirus.
-Data published on July 25, 2022, demonstrate single dose protection and potency of the MVA-VLP platform for use in emergencies to contain outbreaks.
+Data published on July 25, 2022, demonstrate the MVA-VLP platform's single-dose protection and potency for use in emergencies to contain outbreaks.

 Soligenix, Inc. proposes developing SuVax™, a single-vial, adjuvanted, heat-stable subunit vaccine to prevent filovirus infection for use in the event of a Sudan ebolavirus outbreak.
 On September 25, 2023, the thermostabilized bivalent and trivalent filovirus vaccine candidates demonstrated two-year stability at temperatures of 40 degrees Celsius when formulated in a single vial, needing reconstitution only with sterile water immediately before use.
 The filovirus vaccines represent the only recombinant subunit vaccines to date that have demonstrated complete protection against challenges with Zaire ebolavirus, Sudan ebolavirus, and Marburg marburgvirus in NHPs.